DenizenScript/Denizen-Beginners-Guide/source/guides/basics/custom-items.md

         on player damages entity with:fancy_sword:
         - narrate "You hit an <context.entity.name> with the fancy sword"
 ```
-You can test this out by hitting an entity with the fancy_sword and again with a normal one and see that nothing happens when using the normal one and only when using the fancy_sword.
+You can test this out by hitting an entity with the fancy_sword and again with a normal one.
+See that nothing happens when using the normal one and only when using the fancy_sword does the statement display.

 ### Adding Crafting Recipes